"Fingal's Titanic" The Tayleur

 Both ships had trouble launching the life boats

-Both ships had too few safety belts resulting in more drownings
+Both ships had too few life belts resulting in more drownings

 The Tayleur was chartered to do the Britain-Australia route because of Australian Gold Rush boom.